Full Form of NDA – Non-Disclosure Agreement

 How to Write the Non-Disclosure Agreement?

 There are certain steps that can be followed to write the Non-Disclosure Agreement .

-Step #2 – After identifying the need, the party needs to identify the confidential information that is going to be shared while performing the contractual obligations and activities.
+After identifying the need, the party needs to identify the confidential information that is going to be shared while performing the contractual obligations and activities.
 During the identification, the party should make sure that such information is not to be shared before entering into the agreement & attesting the agreement.
-Sharing of the information can cover many prospects i.e., such information should not be easily available to the public because such will not be considered confidential.
+Sharing of the information can cover many prospects.
+Such information should not be easily available to the public because such will not be considered confidential.

-Step #3 – After these identifications, the parties can draft an agreement by titling the agreement as a ‘Non-Disclosure Agreement’.
-In the Title part, the name of the parties entering into the agreement is mentioned as well as the reason for which such agreement has been entered i.e., Business purpose, etc.
+After these identifications, the parties can draft an agreement by titling the agreement as a ‘Non-Disclosure Agreement.’
+In the Title part, the name of the parties entering into the agreement is mentioned as well as the reason for which such agreement has been entered, i.e., Business purpose, etc.

-Step #5 – The Terms & Conditions related to the contract should be mentioned which cover the conditions that the confidential information is not to be shared further nor to be reproduced if necessary, the conditions in case of breach of contract, etc. The Agreeing parties should make sure that all the relevant conditions & clauses should be mentioned in the para.
+The Terms & Conditions related to the contract should be mentioned, which cover the conditions that the confidential information is not to be shared further nor to be reproduced if necessary, the conditions in case of breach of contract, etc. The Agreeing parties should make sure that all the relevant conditions & clauses should be mentioned in the para.

 Example of Non-Disclosure Agreement